kiyota-yoji/EastAsiaCalendars/README.md

 112 2015-07-02 半夏生
 ```

+## History

+### Version 0.0.2 (2015-05-13)

+- Fixed documents (README.md, README_ja.md)
+- Add install_requires to setup.py
+	- Required packages PyEphem, pytz, and jdcal are automatically installed via pip
+- Fixed a earthly branch in English

+### Version 0.0.1 (2015-05-12)

+- The first release.

 ## TODO

-- a method for finding days which have a specified sexagenary cycle.
+- a method for finding days which have a specified sexagenary cycle
+- lunisolar calendars
 - regnal years